containers/podman-desktop/website/docs/extensions/write/when-clause-context.md

 #### In and not in

 The `in`/`not in` operators allow checking if a value exists/not exists within the other.
-The right-hand should be a context key, which value is retrieved in the context.
-The left-hand can be a value or a context key.
+The right should be a context key, which value is retrieved in the context.
+The left can be a value or a context key.

 | Operator | Symbol   | Example                           |
 | -------- | -------- | --------------------------------- |